PumaFPV/PMK/README.md

 | HW03 (WIP)  | Fixed the silkscreen, Added slot for dongle |

 More info on [Notion](https://swamp-zydeco-907.notion.site/PumaKeyBoard-b41d42fec8c74b02bc73637fae3648d7)

+### Edit the PCBs
+If you want to make your own keyboard, or visualize current dongle, keyboard or other devices you will need KiCAD 8 and Component_lib which is my own components library.
+It can be found in its [own repo](https://github.com/PumaFPV/Component_lib), information on own to install it can be found there.

 # Building
 This whole project is built using PlatformIO on VS Code / VS Codium.
 (If using VS Codium note that the marketplace for extensions doesn't really work, you will need to download cpp and platformIO .vsix extension files from https://marketplace.visualstudio.com/vscode)